Repton crypt is of exceptional interest. It is one of the oldest and most important examples of Anglo-Saxon architecture to survive intact.

 Many visitors are puzzled as to where the bodies lay.
 The Anglo-Saxons probably were quite short, but not as short as the recesses which housed them.
 The explanation is that the mausoleum held not the bodies of the royal family but their bones.
 After death, the bodies were buried.
 Only when the flesh had decayed were the skull and long bones recovered and placed in caskets of wood or iron on shelves in one of the four recesses along the walls.

 The crypt is a small chamber, about 16 feet square by 10 feet high, with nine almost square bays.
 Originally it was built in stone, about two metres below the ground and one metre above, with a roof possibly of wood.
 Arched windows open to the north, east and south.
-It is believed that western stairs led down and through what is now the west recess.
+It is believed that the entrance was via steps down to what is now the west recess.

 Before his death in 840 AD,

-Wiglaf is believed to have made changes in the simple original crypt to make it more ornate for his own burial.
-Those changes would have included the four central columns and the pilasters which support the vaulted ceiling.
+Wiglaf is believed to have made changes to the plain original crypt to make it more ornate for his own burial.
+They would have included the addition of the four central columns and pilasters to support a vaulted ceiling.
 New round-headed windows appear.
 The columns were embellished in the 9th century with fillets running spirally down from capital to base, a feature unique in Anglo-Saxon architecture.
 The spirals of adjacent columns run in opposite directions.
 Possibly about 1900, the North-East column was repaired with tiles set in cement.

 Following St Wystan's death in 849, his shrine became a place of pilgrimage.
 Passages were cut from the north-west and south-west corners of the crypt to manage the flow of pilgrims.
 Unlike the carefully dressed stone of the crypt itself, the walls of these stairways are roughly cut through stonework already in place.
 The immense labour of cutting these two passages would not have been undertaken without compelling reason and tell us much about the numbers who flocked to Repton.
-The original entry through the west wall was blocked and became a safe place for the shrine.
+The entry through the west wall was blocked and the western recess may have housed St Wystan's shrine.

 Of the four recesses, only this, the recess to the west is in anything like its 9th century condition.
 It is a small chamber about five feet wide and three feet deep with its floor one step up from the level of the crypt.
 The recesses on the south, east and north have been much modified through the years.
 The doorway in the north recess was not part of the original design.
 It was inserted in the 14th century, by breaking away part of the main walls and the upper part of the flagstones.